2 Chronicles 29 – Hezekiah and the Cleansing of the Temple

 3. (12-19) Cleansing the temple.

 a.
-Then the Levites arose: These were men who had been complicit in the neglect and disgrace of the temple.
-Yet the Chronicler rightly noted these men by name, because when they were exhorted by King Hezekiah to do what is right in cleansing and restoring the temple, they did it.
+Then these Levites arose: These were men who had been complicit in the neglect and disgrace of the temple.
+Yet the Chronicler rightly noted these men by name, because when they were exhorted by King Hezekiah to do what was right in cleansing and restoring the temple, they did it.

 b.
 On the sixteenth day of the first month they finished: This relates the staggering extent of the prior damage to the temple, in that it took 16 days to simply carry out the rubbish that had accumulated in the temple, including even the inner part of the house of the LORD.